Skip to Main Content

 Students residing in New York State who are enrolled for 12 or more credits per semester are classified as full-time students for tuition purposes.
 For them, tuition is $5,545.
 Students who are enrolled for fewer than 12 credits per semester are classified as part-time students for tuition purposes.
 All courses taken by part-time graduate students are billed on a per-credit basis.
 Part-time students residing in New York State pay tuition at $470 per credit.
 For courses in which the number of hours a class meets each week exceeds the number of credits, part-time students pay $470 per credit plus $65 for each additional class hour.
 Some departments have noncredit thesis research and supervision courses that are billed as three-hour, three-credit courses.

-New York State residency requirements
+New York State Residency Requirements

 To be classified as a New York State resident, an applicant must be a citizen or permanent resident of the United States and must have resided in the state of New York for the 12-month period preceding the first day of classes of the term in which the applicant enrolls.